risawitama/verbose-potato/README.md

-## When you have a bladder infection, urine trouble.
+## I used to work in a shoe recycling shop.
+It was sole destroying.